CACFP Administrative Manual Section 1.4

-A CC center must be licensed in the following manner:
+A CCC must be licensed in the following manner:

-- Either have a current license to operate a CC center from the California Department of Social Services (CDSS), Community Care Licensing Division (CCLD).
-For a nonprofit center, the license must be issued in the name of the nonprofit.
-For a for-profit center, the license must be issued to the current owner, individual, business, or corporation.
+- Maintain a current license to operate a CCC from the California Department of Social Services (CDSS), Community Care Licensing Division (CCLD).
+For a nonprofit CCC, the license must be issued in the name of the nonprofit.
+For a for-profit CCC, the license must be issued to the current owner, individual, business, or corporation.

 - Possess a Certification of Operation from the CDE's Early Education and Support Division providing temporary approval to operate pending the transfer of license by the CDSS.

 - CC may be license-exempt if they meet the exemption requirements described in the Child Care Center General Licensing Requirements, Title 22, Division 12, of the California Code of Regulations.

 - CACFP regulations do not require At-risk Afterschool (ARA) centers, School-Age (SA) centers, or emergency shelters to be licensed; however, they must meet state or local health and safety standards.

 - CCC on military bases may provide a Department of Defense child care license or a letter from the base commander or appropriate military official stating that the center meets Department of Defense child care requirements.